 Mechanical testing reveals the properties of a material when force is applied dynamically or statically.
 A mechanical test shows whether a material or part is suitable for its intended application by measuring properties such as elasticity, tensile strength, elongation, hardness, fracture toughness, impact resistance, stress rupture and the fatigue limit.

-Elements highly trained scientists, engineers and technicians use a wide range of methods and devices to run comprehensive mechanical testing programs for our clients in Aerospace, Automotive, Biomedical, Commercial, Oil & Gas, Primary metals, Construction, as well as other industry sectors.
-The instruments and machinery you'll find in an Element mechanical testing department include universal test machines, microhardness testing and hardness testing machines, bend and fatigue machines, as well computers featuring programmable software.
+Element's highly trained experts use a wide range of methods and devices to run comprehensive mechanical testing programs for our clients in Aerospace, Automotive, Biomedical, Commercial, Oil & Gas, Primary metals, Construction, as well as other industry sectors.
+The instruments and machinery you'll find in an Element mechanical testing lab include universal test machines, microhardness testing and hardness testing machines, bend and fatigue machines, as well computers featuring programmable software.

 Hardness and Microhardness Testing